Eurypylus (son of Telephus)

 Eurypylus(?) killed by Neoptolemus.
 Attica black-figure hydria attributed to the Antimenes Painter, 550-500 BC, Martin von Wagner Museum (L 309).

-In Greek mythology, Eurypylus ("Broadgate") /jʊəˈrɪpɪləs/ (Εὐρύπυλος Eurypylos) was the son of Telephus, king of Mysia.
+In Greek mythology, Eurypylus ("Broadgate") (/jʊəˈrɪpɪləs/'; Εὐρύπυλος) was the son of Telephus, king of Mysia.
 He was a great warrior, who led a Mysian contingent that fought alongside the Trojans against the Greeks in the Trojan War.
 He killed Machaon, and was himself killed by Achilles' son Neoptolemus.

 Mythology

 Eurypylus' father was Telephus, who was the son of Heracles, and was the king of Mysia in Asia Minor.
 Telephus' mother was Auge, the daughter of Aleus, the king of Tegea, a city in Arcadia, in the Peloponnese of mainland Greece.
 Auge ended up at the court of the Mysian king Teuthras, as his wife, and Telephus became Teuthras' adopted son and succeeded Teuthras as king.
 According to one account, Telephus' wife was Laodice, the daughter of Priam, king of nearby Troy, while according to another, Telephus married Agriope a daughter of Teuthras.
 However, accounts that mention Eurypylus' mother, say that she was Astyoche, who was (usually) Priam's sister.

 In a prelude to the Trojan War, the Greeks attacked Mysia, mistaking it for Troy.
 Eurypylus' father Telephus was wounded by Achilles and later, when his wound continued to fester, was also healed by Achilles.
 Because of this (according to some accounts), Telephus promised that neither he nor his family would aid the Trojans in the coming war.
 Nevertheless, during the final stages of the war, between the death of Achilles, and the ruse of the Trojan Horse, Eurypylus led a large Mysian force to fight on the side of Troy.
 Eurypylus was a great warrior, and killed many opponents, including Machaon, Nireus, and Peneleus.
 But Neoptolemus finally killed Eurypylus, using the same spear that his father Achilles had used to both wound and heal Eurypylus' father Telephus.

 Homer has Odysseus say that Eurypylus was, next to Memnon, the most beautiful (κάλλιστον) man he had ever seen.
 By some accounts Priam obtained Eurypylus' aid in the war by giving his mother Astyoche a golden vine, or by promising Eurypylus one of his daughters as wife.
 According to Servius, Eurypylus had a son, Grynus, who became king in Mysia and was known as the eponym of Gryneion and the founder of Pergamon.